ilent2/otslm/docs/Ui-Package.rst

 function.
 To add a new application, extend the ``ItemsData`` and ``Items`` fields of the ``ApplicationListBox`` for the category you wish to place the app in.
-The ``ItemsData`` field is used in the ``*Data`` function (see bellow) to get the application name and description.
+The ``ItemsData`` field is used in the ``*Data`` function (see below) to get the application name and description.

 Program name, description and launch command
 --------------------------------------------